Are you a first-time home buyer? Or are you about to buy your second home but have doubts about the real estate market this year?

 Ohmyhome offers some of the most budget-friendly handyman rates on the island, so don’t hesitate to give us a call to see if our fees complement your budget.

-You have higher chances of getting approved for a mortgage if you either have a low income or a low debt to income ratio.
+You have higher chances of getting approved for a mortgage if you either have a low income or a low debt-to-income ratio.
 In Singapore, a 25% down payment is often needed to secure any type of residential property.

 A quarter of a down payment may not seem like much, but that’s actually a huge amount of money since we’re talking about millions of dollars.